 Q: Can parents telephone students?

 A: We would prefer parents to telephone your school emergency contact number rather than attempt to contact their child at the centre directly.
-Should a parent contact us during office hours we will ask you to speak to them in the first instance, after which you may wish to allow them to speak to their child.
+Should a parent contact us during office hours we will always ask you to speak to them in the first instance, you decide how you wish to proceed.
 You must ensure that you have been provided with each parents’s full contact details so that you can contact them in any emergency.
-Please note that there is no payphone provided at Ingestre Hall but the office telephone is available to school staff for emergency use.
+Please note that there is no payphone at Ingestre Hall but the office telephone is available to school staff for emergency use.

 Q: Do you have first aid cover?

-A: If at all possible, groups should bring their own qualified first aider and appropriate first aid kit.
-In addition we have a number of fully qualified first aid staff, including all overnight duty managers.
+A: If at all possible and we recommend that groups should bring at least one of their own qualified first aiders and appropriate first aid kit.
+In addition, we have a number of fully qualified first aid staff, including all overnight duty managers.
 They are available to help and support the group first aider should they be required.

 Q: What do children need to bring?

 A: Clothing and shoes worn during activities need to be comfortable and may get dirty – so old clothes are best.
-Art students will require an old shirt or apron, and those taking Dance or Drama will need loose comfortable clothing.
+Art students will require an old shirt or apron, and those taking Drama will need loose comfortable clothing.
+Dance will need black comfortable clothing if at all possible.
 Specialist dance shoes are not required.
 Students in the Music group may wish to bring their own musical instrument, if they play already, but you should remind parents to check that it is adequately insured.
 We strongly recommend that parents name all items of clothing so we can send them back to you if they are found after your stay.
 We ask that each child brings at least one indoor and one outdoor pair of shoes, and that slippers are only brought to be worn in dormitories, not around the centre during the day.
 You can find further guidance in our downloads page.

 Q: What about Risk Assessments?

 A: All of our site and activities are subject to annual risk assessments, which you are welcome to view during your visit or pre-visit to the centre.
 We also have a simplified general risk assessment that we can send to you should you require this for planning purposes.
 You may also wish to carry out your own risk assessment of our facilities during a pre-visit to the centre.
-If your group is from a Sandwell school or academy then you will not need to undertake a risk assessment for your visit, as this has already been done for you by the LEA.
+If your group is from a Sandwell school or academy then you will not need to undertake a risk assessment for your visit, as this has already been done for you by the Council, unless you have opted out of their services.
 However, all groups will need to undertake their own risk assessments for the journey to and from the centre.